 1. Royal Canin Veterinary Diet Gastrointestinal Fiber Response Dry Cat Food

-3. Royal Canin Veterinary Diet Gastrointestinal Moderate Calorie Canned Cat
+3. Royal Canin Veterinary Diet Gastrointestinal Moderate Calorie Canned Cat food

 4. Royal Canin Digest Sensitive Thin Slices in Gravy Canned Cat Food